aws-samples/serverless-patterns/apigw-edge-custom-domain/README.md

-# AWS API Gateway @EDGE with custom domain name
+# Edge-optimized AWS API Gateway with custom domain name
 This pattern provides a simple stack (API Gateway /hello) to deploy an EDGE-Optimized API Gateway in your preferred region with ACM certificate in us-east-1(mandatory with EDGE API).

 ## Requirements